Identifiability and Asymptotics in Learning Homogeneous Linear ODE Systems from Discrete Observations: Asymptotic Properties of the NLS Estimator

+The notation $\xrightarrow{p}$ stands for convergence in probability.
 The proof of Theorem~\ref{theorem:consistency} can be found in Appendix~\ref{proof:theorem3.1}.
 This theorem shows the consistency of our NLS estimator $\hat{\boldsymbol{\theta}}_n$ to the true $\boldsymbol{\theta}^*$.
 That is, as $n$ goes to infinity, the NLS estimator $\hat{\boldsymbol{\theta}}_n$ converges to the true system parameters $\boldsymbol{\theta}^*$ with probability approaching 1.
 Note that the consistency of the estimator is a necessary condition for the estimator's asymptotic normality.

 In the case where we only observe degraded data, we let $\Tilde{\boldsymbol{Y}} := (\Tilde{\boldsymbol{y}}_1, \Tilde{\boldsymbol{y}}_2, \ldots, \Tilde{\boldsymbol{y}}_{\tilde{n}})$ denote the noisy aggregated/time-scaled data, which are collected from the original observations $\boldsymbol{Y}$ in the same way as the corresponding error-free observations $\Tilde{\boldsymbol{X}}$ from $\boldsymbol{X}$ defined in Definition~\ref{def:aggregated}/\ref{def:time-scaled}.
 Then we can estimate the corresponding parameters $\tilde{\boldsymbol{\theta}}^*:=(\tilde{\boldsymbol{x}}^*_0, \tilde{A}^*)$ by minimizing the NLS objective function in \eqref{eq:Mn(theta)}, with the data replaced by $\tilde{\boldsymbol{Y}}$.
 Let such an estimator be $\hat{\tilde{\boldsymbol{\theta}}}:= (\hat{\tilde{\boldsymbol{x}}}_0,\hat{\tilde{A}})$.
 Using the relationship between $\tilde{\boldsymbol{\theta}}^*$ and $\boldsymbol{\theta}^*$ found in Corollary~\ref{corollary:aggregate}/\ref{corollary:timescaled}, we can define a mapping $g:\mathbb{R}^{d+d^2}\rightarrow\mathbb{R}^{d+d^2}$ from $\tilde{\boldsymbol{\theta}}^*$ to $\boldsymbol{\theta}^*$, and obtain an estimator of $\boldsymbol{\theta}^*$ by $\hat{\boldsymbol{\theta}}_{\tilde{n}}:=g(\hat{\tilde{\boldsymbol{\theta}}})$.
 In the following, we present the expressions of $g$ and the consistency of the NLS estimators by using the aggregated and time-scaled observations, respectively.